 It can take six months or longer for an application to progress from submitting a stage one application to receiving an award, depending on the time of year, the number of applications we receive and the grants budget available.

 Our Grants Committee usually consider applications at three meetings per year, in March, June and October.
-We cannot guarantee that your application will be considered at any specific meeting and recommend applying around six months in advance, e.g. completing your first stage application in October for it to have a chance to be considered for the March Grants Committee.
+We can't guarantee that your application will be considered at any specific meeting and recommend applying around six months in advance, for example completing your first stage application in October for it to have a chance to be considered at the March Grants Committee.

-With this in mind, Please ensure that you leave plenty of time before your project is due to start.
+With this in mind, please ensure you leave plenty of time before your project is due to start.

 How likely is it that my application will be successful?

-We do not publish success rates, as these vary year on year depending on the number of applications received and the grants budget available.
+We don't publish success rates, as these vary year on year depending on the number of applications received and the grants budget available.
 Each application is assessed on its own merit, and we take into consideration how closely it meets our stated priorities for grant making.

 Our application was turned down, how soon can we reapply?

 Unsuccessful organisations must wait a minimum of 12 months from the date their application was declined before reapplying.
-Any additional applications received during these 12 months will not be considered.
+Any additional applications received during these 12 months won't be considered.

-If we are awarded a grant, how do we report our progress to you?
+If we're awarded a grant, how do we report our progress to you?

-We use progress reports to find out how the work we are funding is going and understand how it's making progress towards our aims.
+We use progress reports to find out how the work we're funding is going and to understand how it's making progress towards our aims.

 Your report will cover your projects progress towards the agreed outcomes, established with your organisation at the time of your application.
-Your progress make should reference to the agreed indicators, milestones and outcomes.
+It should make reference to the agreed indicators, milestones and outcomes.

-Once we have agreed funding, organisations are expected to provide both an interim and/or final report.
+Once we've agreed funding, organisations are expected to provide both an interim report and a final report.

-This is usually every twelve months, please remember that if you are awarded multi- year grants, payment of subsequent years will be dependent upon receiving a grant.
+Progress reports are usually due every twelve months.
+Please remember that if you're awarded a multi-year grant, payment of subsequent instalments will be dependent upon receiving a satisfactory report.

-We will provide templates for your charity to complete, but we welcome additional information in support of your progress.
+We provide online templates for you to complete, but we welcome additional documentation in support of your progress.

-We know that reporting can be difficult, but our grants team are here to help please don’t hesitate to contact the grant team if you need to.
+We know that reporting can be difficult, but our Grants Team are here to help so please don’t hesitate to contact us if you need to.